RenewalRate.ca

 The framework below is what I have used to decide on our own family file.
 It is a question structure, not a recommendation.
 Run it on your own balance sheet.

-What refinancing actually is, in Canadian terms
+What is refinancing in Canadian mortgage terms?

 A Canadian mortgage refinance is the renegotiation of the mortgage agreement against your home, usually involving one or more of: a new term, a new rate, a new amortization, additional principal drawn against equity, or a switch of lender.
 It is not the same as a renewal (which happens automatically when a term matures), and it is not the same as a port (which carries an existing rate to a new property).
 A refinance triggers a fresh lender approval, a fresh income and credit qualification under OSFI Guideline B-20, and, if it happens before your term matures, a prepayment penalty.